rails/rails/guides/source/action_controller_overview.md

 The `headers` attribute is a hash which maps header names to header values.
-Rails sets some headers automatically but if you need to update a header or add a custom headers, you can use `response.headers` as in the example above.
+Rails sets some headers automatically but if you need to update a header or add a custom header, you can use `response.headers` as in the example above.

 NOTE: In the above case it would make more sense to use the `content_type` setter directly with `response.content_type`.